top of page

 Haldeman delivered this message to Helms, who in 1963 had been the CIA’s Deputy Director for Plans, the position which oversaw all agency covert operations.
 Helms’ response shocked Haldeman – he yelled that the Bay of Pigs had nothing to do with the current situation; John Ehrlichman, who was present, recalled Helms reacted “like a scalded cat”.

 When he was Eisenhower’s Vice-President, Nixon played a part in helping to coordinate the multi-agency effort to plan the invasion on behalf of the White House.
-If Haldeman’s interpretation of Nixon’s reference is correct, it suggests not only that Nixon had knowledge of the true nature of the assassination, and that both he and Helms understood that the seeds of the crime were indeed planted in the failure of that undertaking.
+If Haldeman’s interpretation of Nixon’s reference is correct, it suggests not only that Nixon had knowledge of the true nature of the assassination, but that both he and Helms understood that the seeds of the crime were indeed planted in the failure of that undertaking.

 Suggested reading: